SUSE Linux Enterprise: History

 SUSE Linux Enterprise Desktop has been developed while SUSE was under the ownership of several different parent companies.
 SUSE was owned by and conducted business as Novell from SLED's first release as Novell Linux Desktop in 2004 until 2011 when The Attachmate Group purchased Novell and created SUSE as an autonomous subsidiary.
-Micro Focus in turn purchased The Attachmate Group in 2014 and made SUSE an autonomous business unit, before selling it to EQT Partners in 2019.
-EQT Partners is a private equity group that develops new companies before divesting them as independent companies.
+Micro Focus in turn purchased The Attachmate Group in 2014 and made SUSE an autonomous business unit, before selling it to EQT AB in 2019.
+EQT AB is a private equity group that develops new companies before divesting them as independent companies.